KonradLewandowski/calories-calculator/readme.md

 ## Calories Calculator Application

-Built with the use of modern technologies:
-💥JavaScript, 💥Node.js, 💥Express, 💥MongoDB, 💥Pug.js and more.
 This is my first project that I created with the intention of understanding the relationship and connections between front-end and back-end.

 Over the past few months by working on the project I got to know the environment of Node.js, learned how to manage databases, I got acquainted with issues related to the security of the server and databases and I know how front-end is connected to back-end.